hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter4/Questions.md

 So then we define two specific kinds of vehicle: `Car` and `SpeedBoat`.
 They each inherit the general characteristics of `Vehicle`, but then they specialize the characteristics appropriately for each kind.
 A car needs 4 wheels, and a speed boat needs 2 engines, which means it needs extra attention to turn on the ignition of both engines.

 18. ### Super class?
-    In many languages, the keyword super is used, in place of this example's inherited:, which leans on the idea that a "super class" is the parent/ancestor of the current class.
+    In many languages, the keyword `super` is used, in place of this example's inherited:, which leans on the idea that a "super class" is the parent/ancestor of the current class.
 19. ### Polymorphism? relative polymorphism?

     `Car` defines its own `drive()` method, which overrides the method of the same name it inherited from `Vehicle`.
 But then, `Car`s `drive()` method calls `inherited:drive()`, which indicates that `Car` can reference the original pre-overridden `drive()` it inherited. `SpeedBoat`s `pilot()` method also makes a reference to its inherited copy of `drive()`.
     This technique is called "polymorphism", or "virtual polymorphism".
 More specifically to our current point, we'll call it "relative polymorphism".

 20. ### In JS what is relationship between class and construction?
     Note: Another thing that traditional class-oriented languages give you via super is a direct way for the constructor of a child class to reference the constructor of its parent class.
 This is largely true because with real classes, the constructor belongs to the class.
-However, in JS, it's the reverse -- it's actually more appropriate to think of the "class" belonging to the constructor (the Foo.prototype... type references).
-Since in JS the relationship between child and parent exists only between the two .prototype objects of the respective constructors, the constructors themselves are not directly related, and thus there's no simple way to relatively reference one from the other (see Appendix A for ES6 class which "solves" this with super).
+However, in JS, it's the reverse -- it's actually more appropriate to think of the "class" belonging to the constructor (the `Foo.prototype`... type references).
+Since in JS the relationship between child and parent exists only between the two .prototype objects of the respective constructors, the constructors themselves are not directly related, and thus there's no simple way to relatively reference one from the other.
 21. ### Multiple inheritance?
     Another aspect of polymorphism is that a method name can have multiple definitions at different levels of the inheritance chain, and these definitions are automatically selected as appropriate when resolving which methods are being called.
 22. ### Dimond problem with multiple inheritance?
     There's another variation, the so called "Diamond Problem", which refers to the scenario where a child class "D" inherits from two parent classes ("B" and "C"), and each of those in turn inherits from a common "A" parent.
-If "A" provides a method drive(), and both "B" and "C" override (polymorph) that method, when D references drive(), which version should it use (B:drive() or C:drive())?
+If "A" provides a method `drive()`, and both "B" and "C" override (polymorph) that method, when D references `drive()`, which version should it use (`B:drive()` or `C:drive()`)?
 23. ### Does JS have multiple inheritance?
     These complications go even much deeper than this quick glance.
 We address them here only so we can contrast to how JavaScript's mechanisms work.
 JavaScript is simpler: it does not provide a native mechanism for "multiple inheritance".
 Many see this as a good thing, because the complexity savings more than make up for the "reduced" functionality.
 But this doesn't stop developers from trying to fake it in various ways, as we'll see next.
 24. ### JS object mechanism does perform copy behavior when you inherit? or instantiate?